Doozer-Framework/Doozr/README.md

 </a>

 ## Features
-*DoozR* is designed for solving real world problems. *DoozR* comes with a huge set of preimplemented **services**.
-These services enable you to build high-scalable applications with PHP with no pain.
-DoozR supports two different running modes - **CLI** and **CGI**.
-A powerful routing mechanism with builtin *I18n* support empowers you to build internationalized applications (on url level!).
+*DoozR* is designed for solving real world problems. *DoozR* comes with a small but right set of preimplemented **services**.
+These services enable you to build high-scalable applications with PHP.
+DoozR supports building **CLI** and **CGI** applications.
+A powerful routing mechanism with builtin *I18n* support empowers you to build internationalized applications (on URL level!).
 But *DoozR* has so much more to offer ...

 ## Services